ChitranshVashney/AppIC_tut/README.md

-# autoInvest Project - Smart Contract Documentation
+# autoInvest Project - Canister Documentation

 This document outlines the functionalities implemented in the autoInvest smart contract deployed on the Internet Computer.
 The contract facilitates the management of positions related to token swaps, using a TrieMap data structure for efficient storage and retrieval.